Continual-MEGA: A Large-scale Benchmark for Generalizable Continual Anomaly Detection: Introduction

-In this paper, we introduce a novel and comprehensive evaluation benchmark, Continual-MEGA, that evaluates the continual and zero-shot capabilities of anomaly detection models.
-Our benchmark includes a large-scale evaluation dataset that integrates widely used public datasets~\cite{bergmann2019mvtec,lehr2024viaduct,lehr2024ad3,mishra2021vt,wang2024real} with a newly curated dataset, ContinualAD.
-The Continual-MEGA dataset supports two primary evaluation scenarios: (1) a standard continual learning setup, and (2) an extended setup for evaluating generalization performance after the continual learning phase, often required in applications.
-To further validate the effectiveness of our curated dataset, ContinualAD, we also introduce an additional scenario where the ContinualAD dataset is excluded from training.
+In this paper, we introduce a novel and comprehensive evaluation benchmark, \textbf{Continual-MEGA}, that is designed to evaluate the continual and zero-shot capabilities of anomaly detection models.
+Our benchmark includes a large-scale evaluation dataset that integrates widely used public datasets~\citep{bergmann2019mvtec,zou2022spot,mishra2021vt,wang2024real,jezek2021deep,lehr2024ad3} with a newly curated dataset, \textbf{ContinualAD}.
+The Continual-MEGA benchmark supports two primary evaluation scenarios: (1) a standard continual learning setup, and (2) an extended setup evaluating generalization performance after the continual learning phase, often required in real-world applications.
+This second setting aligns with the concept of continual zero-shot learning (CZSL)~\citep{zhang2023continual}, where models are expected to adapt to new tasks incrementally while maintaining strong generalization to entirely unseen classes.
+We highlight that the development of zero-shot unified AD models, an increasingly popular direction, naturally includes addressing a stream of continually incoming novel objects, which corresponds to the CZSL application scenario, as illustrated in Figure~\ref{fig:cl_czsl}.

-The extensive evaluation conducted on the proposed Continual-MEGA benchmark, we test the representative anomaly detection methods~\cite{cao2024adaclip,huang2024adapting,liu2024unsupervised,liu2023simplenet,qu2024vcp, strater2024generalad,tang2024incremental,tao2024kernel,yao2024hierarchical,zhang2024mediclip,zhou2023anomalyclip} and clearly demonstrate that there is still substantial room for improvement in the AD domain in perspective of continual adaptation and generalizability.
-Additionally, we propose a new baseline AD method for the Continual-MEGA benchmark that enables parameter-efficient and continuous adaptation of pre-trained CLIP.
-Our approach applies mixture-of-expert (MoE) style multi-layered-perceptron (MLP) adaptor utilization, combined with anomaly feature synthesis and fine-tuning of prompt embeddings, reporting the state-of-the-art performance in the proposed Continual-MEGA benchmark, expected to act as a new baseline method for future research.
+We conduct extensive evaluation on the proposed Continual-MEGA benchmark, testing representative anomaly detection methods~\citep{cao2024adaclip,huang2024adapting,liu2024unsupervised,liu2023simplenet,qu2024vcp, strater2024generalad,tang2024incremental,tao2024kernel,yao2024hierarchical,zhang2024mediclip,zhou2023anomalyclip} and clearly demonstrating that substantial room for improvement remains for the AD domain in terms of continual adaptation and generalizability.
+Furthermore, through the proposed baseline method, Anomaly Detection across Continual Tasks (ADCT), aligning with the evaluation results, we show that the method employing minimal adapters with feature synthesis applied to the pretrained CLIP backbone achieves overall superior performance, suggesting that excessive adaptation and guidance to CLIP may lead to overfitting on previously seen objects.
+Our contributions are summarized as follows: